Isabelle Boffey: 2025–present: British indoor champion

-She won the women's 800 metres at the inaugural Keeley Klassic in Birmingham on 15 February 2025.
+She won the women's 800 metres at the inaugural Keely Klassic in Birmingham on 15 February 2025.
 She won the final of the 800 metres at the 2025 British Indoor Athletics Championships, in Birmingham, having also been the quickest qualifier.
-She was selected for the British team for the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands.
-Competing in the 800 metres at the championships, she ran a time of 2:04.28 in her qualifying heat to finish in fourth place and did not progress to the semi-finals.
-She was selected to represent Wales for her debut Welsh vest at the 2025 Loughborough International.
+She was selected for the British team for the European Indoor Championships in Apeldoorn, Netherlands.
+She ran a time of 2:04.28 in her qualifying heat to finish in fourth place and did not progress to the semi-finals.